Stephenson Road Campus

 Our Stephenson Road Campus is located close to the heart of Southend, with its shops, restaurants and bars.

-The transport links are excellent with a comprehensive bus network and two major London-bound train lines (including nine rail stations in the borough).
+The transport links are excellent with two major London-bound train lines (including nine rail stations in the borough).

 Southend is famous for its great nightlife.
 There are pubs, clubs and restaurants to suit every taste and the seafront offers everything from a fun park with lots of rides, amusement arcades, bowling, a trip along our famous pier or just a day on the beach.